Messages

 A welcome note by the headteacher

 Welcome to the website for Ysgol Gymraeg Aberystwyth.
 This was the first designated welsh medium school in Wales which was established in 1939 by Syr Ifan ab Owen Edwards.
-There were only seven pupils in the school during the early years but by now the school has grown to over 400 pupils.
+There were only seven pupils in the school during the early years but by now the school has grown to around 400 pupils.
 The children come from the town of Aberystwyth and the surrounding rural areas.The school has grown constantly during the eighties and nineties as more and more parents have seen the value of a welsh medium education.
 There is a marked increase in the number of non welsh speaking parents that send their children to the school as they see the advantages of bilingualism.

 We take pride in the high standard of achievement at the school and the wide range of extra-curricular activities is also important to us, with pupils experiencing success in a variety of fields from the Urdd eisteddfod to sporting activities and art.